Dihydralazine

 Drug Interactions

-Drug-Drug Interaction: Dihydralazine may interact with antidiabetic (diazoxide), an antidepressant (isocarboxazid, tranylcypromine), antibiotic (phenelzine, linezolid), dye (methylene blue injection), antiparkinsonian (rasagiline, selegiline).
+Drug-Drug Interaction: Inform your doctor if you are taking antidiabetic (diazoxide), an antidepressant (isocarboxazid, tranylcypromine), an antibiotic (phenelzine, linezolid), a dye (methylene blue injection), or an antiparkinsonian (rasagiline, selegiline).

-Drug-Disease Interaction: Dihydralazine should not be given to people with bone marrow suppression (a decrease in bone marrow activity resulting in reduced production of blood cells), valve heart disease (a defect in one of the four heart valves), coronary artery disease, cerebral vasculopathy (inflammation of the blood vessel wall), lupus disease (an autoimmune disease), and kidney dysfunction.
+Drug-Disease Interaction: Inform your doctor if you have bone marrow suppression (a decrease in bone marrow activity resulting in reduced production of blood cells), valve heart disease (a defect in one of the four heart valves), coronary artery disease, cerebral vasculopathy (inflammation of the blood vessel wall), lupus disease (an autoimmune disease), and kidney dysfunction.

 Drug-Drug Interactions Checker List: